critterandguitari/EYESY_Manual/manual.md

 Please note that MIDI clock messages are *system* MIDI messages.
 That means that these messages will be received and used regardless of EYESY’s current selected MIDI channel.

+#### Program Change Messages

+Incoming program change messages will select scenes.
+If there are no scenes stored, the program change messages select modes.

 #### Changing the Selected MIDI Channel

-To change the channel on which the EYESY receives MIDI notes, please see the `Shift` menu section in Chapter Two.
+To change the channel on which the EYESY receives MIDI messages, please see the `Shift` menu section in Chapter Two.

 # 4. Accessing EYESY from Elsewhere